 ‘I’m exhausted by him.’
-Why Trump resistance 2.0 is fizzling.
+Why Trump resistance is fizzling.

 What both of those grassroots movements had in common was a diffuse set of demands that didn’t cohere into a single political agenda, says Professor Mueller, who studies social movements and is the author of “The New Science of Social Change: A Modern Handbook for Activists.”
 “It’s really difficult to point to any concrete outcome of either of these movements,” she says.

 Standing on the Mall in January 2017, she saw signs for reproductive rights alongside others for environmental protection and transgender inclusion.
 That expansive coalition, and the appeal to participants who didn’t think of themselves as activists, was in some ways a strength.
-But it also meant the Women’s March lacked the singular focus of a social movement like the March For Life, an annual anti-abortion event that began more than 50 years ago to oppose Roe v.
+But it also meant the Women’s March lacked the singular focus of a social movement like the March for Life, an annual antiabortion event that began more than 50 years ago to oppose Roe v.
 Wade, says Professor Mueller.
 “There’s no mistaking their demand.”

 Even when progressives rally behind a single cause, success isn’t guaranteed.
 Student-led protests that roiled campuses across the country earlier this year had little or no effect on U.S. support for Israel’s war in Gaza under a Democratic administration.
 President-elect Trump has meanwhile offered full-throated support for Israel’s military and said he would use military force at home to suppress civil unrest, something he talked about doing during the 2020 racial justice protests.

-In general, governments around the world have become hardened against social movements that challenge their authority; non-violent civil protests today are more likely to fail than they were a generation ago, according to an influential Harvard study.
+In general, governments around the world have become hardened against social movements that challenge their authority; nonviolent civil protests today are more likely to fail than they were a generation ago, according to an influential Harvard study.
 This trend cuts across different types of government but is more pronounced under authoritarian states.

 “This election felt different”

-When the election results came in this year, Vanessa Wruble, who helped organize the first Women’s March, was sitting in her living room in southern California watching with friends.
+When the election results came in this year, Vanessa Wruble, who helped organize the first Women’s March, was sitting in her living room in Southern California watching with friends.
 As Mr. Trump’s victory became clear, it felt to her “like something really deep has been lost.
 It just got very, very morose in the room, and basically everyone just stood up and left.”

 That’s similar to how she felt in 2016.
-But this time she’s not calling fellow progressives to mobilize in response.
+But this time, she’s not calling fellow progressives to mobilize in response.
 She has stepped back from full-time activism, having left New York City during the pandemic and set up an animal sanctuary and art space in a desert community.
 She also now keeps her distance from the Women’s March, which she left in 2017 amid internal divisions.
-Ms. Wruble, who is Jewish, faced what she considered anti-semitism from other leaders – who have since drawn criticism from others on the left – further splintering the organization and dimming its appeal.
+Ms. Wruble, who is Jewish, faced what she considered antisemitism from other leaders – who have since drawn criticism from others on the left – further splintering the organization and dimming its appeal.

 “This [election] felt different.
 The reaction was different,” she says.
 “I think people feel sad and people feel despair.
 But I don’t think that’s an unnatural response or even a bad response.”